-Book Tickets for Musicals in London 2022 - 2023
+Book Tickets for New London West End Musicals 2023

-Book Tickets for London Musicals 2022 - 2023
+Tickets for New London Musicals in 2023

-There are a variety of popular London musicals that cater to a range of interests and preferences.
-For example, the long-running musical Les Misérables continues to be a popular choice for theatre-goers, while newer musicals such as Hamilton and Harry Potter and the Cursed Child have also been well-received.
+There are a variety of popular musicals in London's West End that cater to a range of interests and preferences.
+For example, one of the long-running musicals, Les Misérables continues to be a popular choice for theatre-goers in London West End, while new musicals such as Hamilton and Harry Potter and the Cursed Child have also been well-received in London.
 Other popular musicals currently playing in London include The Lion King, Wicked, Mamma Mia!, and The Phantom of the Opera.

 What are the origins of London musicals?